weprovide/valet-plus/readme.md

 valet db open
 ```

+## Mailhog

+Mailhog is used to catch emails send from php.
+You can access the panel at [http://localhost:8025](http://localhost:8025).

 ## Redis

 Redis is automatically installed and listens on the default port `6379`.
 The redis socket is located at `/tmp/redis.sock`